learnscripture/learnscripture.net/docs/languages.rst

   _BIBLE_BOOK_ALTERNATIVES_FOR_LANG
 - Update POSTGRES_SEARCH_CONFIGURATIONS
 - Update Scores._LANGUAGE_POINTS_PER_WORD
+- Update normalizeWordForText in Learn.elm as necessary to cope with accents

 - Check how Bible reference parsing works in the language, and update ``bible_reference_parser_for_lang`` as needed You will then need to import the